 CARE AND USE OF YOUR DEVICE

 An AFO is a device that is used to control instabilities in the lower limb by maintaining proper alignment and controlling motion.
 It is most often used with patients suffering from neurological or orthopedic conditions such as stroke, multiple sclerosis, cerebral palsy, fractures, sprains and arthritis.
-A plastic AFO is custom fabricated with molded plastic that encloses the back of the calf and bottom of the foot.
+A plastic AFO is custom fabricated with molded plastic that encloses the back of the calf and bottom of the foot, however, there are many types of ankle foot orthosis devices.
 It may be fabricated with or without ankle motion.
 It is to be worn with a Velcro or lace up shoe.
 It should only be worn by the intended recipient.

 - Apply a long cotton sock.